Life insurance, by its very nature, is deeply personal. It transforms the vulnerable into the secure.

 - Scuba diving

-- How long you’ve been doing this hobby
+- How long you’ve participated in the hobby

 - If you ever get paid or hired for your hobby (as opposed to just doing it for fun)